EdmundBenedict/lordcephei.github.io/pages/cl_general.md

     --time=#1[,#2]  Prints out a summary of timings in various sections of the code.
                     Timings are kept to a nesting level of #1.
-                    If #2 is nonzero, timings are printed `on the fly'.
+                    If #2 is nonzero, timings are printed 'on the fly'.

-    --iactive       Turns on `interactive' mode, overriding any specification through IO_IACTIV in the ctrl file.
+    --iactive       Turns on 'interactive' mode, overriding any specification through IO_IACTIV in the ctrl file.

-    --iactive=no    Turns off `interactive' mode.
+    --iactive=no    Turns off 'interactive' mode.
     --no-iactive

-    -c"name=strn"   Declares a character variable and assigns it to value `strn'.
+    -c"name=strn"   Declares a character variable and assigns it to value 'strn'.

-    -v"name=expr"   Declares a numeric variable and assigns its value to the result of expression `expr'.
+    -v"name=expr"   Declares a numeric variable and assigns its value to the result of expression 'expr'.
 Be advised that only the first declaration of a variable is used.
 Later declarations have no effect.

-                    In addition to the declaration `name=...'  there are assignment operators `*=','/=','+=','-=','^='
+                    In addition to the declaration 'name=...' there are assignment operators '*=','/=','+=','-=','^='
                     that modif existing variables, following C syntax

 ##### _Switches Common To Programs Using Site Information_